pandammonium/blipper-widget-old/README.txt

 Installation of a WordPress plugin manually requires FTP familiarity and the awareness that you may put your site at risk if you install a WordPress plugin incompatible with the current version or from an unreliable source.
 You must also have permission to access your server by FTP.

 1. Backup your site completely before proceeding.
-1. Download WP Blipper Widget to your computer, for example, to your desktop.
+1. Download Blipper Widget to your computer, for example, to your desktop.
 1. If downloaded as a zip archive, extract the plugin folder, wp-blipper-widget.
 1. Read the read-me file thoroughly to ensure you understand any installation instructions properly.
 1. With your FTP program, upload the plugin folder to the wp-content/plugins folder in your WordPress directory online.
-1. Go to the plugins screen and find the newly uploaded plugin, WP Blipper Widget, in the list.
+1. Go to the plugins screen and find the newly uploaded plugin, Blipper Widget, in the list.
 1. Click 'Activate' to activate it.
 1. Check the read-me file for further instructions or information.